This is an Insight article, written by a selected partner as part of GDR's co-published content. Read more on Insight

 The CSHQ and the NISC

 The Cybersecurity Strategy Headquarters (CSHQ) established under article 25 of the BAC and its secretariat, the National Centre of Incident Readiness and Strategy for Cybersecurity (NISC), are responsible for the promotion of cybersecurity policy.
-However, while the NISC has the authority to oversee government agencies, it does not have jurisdiction over private companies.
+However, while the NISC has the authority to oversee government agencies, the authority is not exercisable against private companies.

 The Personal Information Protection Commission